 Advertising and selling has become such a fine art that this world knows exactly what button to press on each and every one of us, having to do with what our likes and dislikes are.
 Therefore, we find ourselves constantly being offered things to covet, and things to turn into idols.
 I know that you feel the same way that I do.
 It is getting tiring and it is getting wearying having these things thrown in our faces constantly.
 That is the way that Satan works, he wears us down.

 "Little children, keep yourselves from idols."
 These are John's words of advice and warning to the people whom he fondly called 'little children'—whom he genuinely loved.

 These are the words of an elderly man who was so concerned about the life and the future of these Christians to whom he was writing.
 The words of an old man are always worthy of respect and consideration.
-They are words that are based on a long lifetime's experience.
-More importantly, they are some of the last written words of an apostle of our God and Father of our Savior Jesus Christ.
+They are words that are based on a long lifetime of experience.
+More importantly, they are some of the last written words of an apostle of our God and Father, of our Savior Jesus Christ.

 John is looking back across a long life, having had many different and unique experiences himself.
 He saw and heard the teachings and miracles of Jesus Christ.
 He was personally asked by Jesus to care for His natural mother.

 He witnessed the crucifixion and the resurrection of Christ, the growth of the church, the destruction of Jerusalem, the martyrdom of all the other apostles, the persecution of the saints, the infiltration of false teachers in the church, and the falling away of many.
 Some probably even went back to their former ways.

 This elderly man knew his time was short, and as he sees this group of Christians in a hostile world, he wants them to live a life of spiritual success.
 He wants them to have a joy that is full, and so the last thing he writes in his letter is: